H7AM0/simple-captcha-equation/README.md

 * With this tool, create a captcha equation in an image.
 * Gives you the image and the result.
 * Script and API
 ****

+## main.py
+A script explaining the creation of the captcha and the simple equation

+* The captcha is created with the name verification.jpg
+* Print the result of the equation after creating the captcha

+Example of a generated captcha

 ![Screenshot](Example/verification.jpg)
 ****